jordieres/Finance-AI/README.md

 # AI IN FINANCE: TRANSFORMERS APPLIED TO MULTIVARIATE TIME SERIES FORECASTING
-Víctor Vallejo 's final degree thesis (TFG) of the degree in Data Engineering and Systems at Universidad Politécnica de Madrid (UPM).
+Víctor Vallejo's final degree thesis (TFG) of the degree in Data Engineering and Systems at Universidad Politécnica de Madrid (UPM).

 ## Overview
 This project aims to develop an artificial intelligence-based price prediction system for financial markets, leveraging transformative models in a multivariate environment.
 The architecture is designed to facilitate comparisons between transformer models and other AI technologies, applied to data from 15 different stocks within the S&P 500 index.